 Although the sea temperature rarely drops below 23°C, the Seychelles has two distinctive seasons, depending on where the wind is coming from.
 During the north-westerly monsoon from November to April, island life is hot and sticky.
 But the visibility is at its best, and 40m+ vis is a common occurrence.

 During the south-easterly, which spans for the rest of the year, life on land and underwater is slightly cooler.
-Although the break in humidity can be a welcome respite, the visibility around this time of year isn’t quite as good (although it generally stays above 20m).
+Although the break in humidity can be a welcome respite, the visibility around this time of year isn’t quite as good.
+It generally stays above 20m, though!

 The coral plateaus of the outer islands can be spectacular at depths of just 12m, and you’ll find awesome boulders at that depth in the inner islands too.
 This means that beginner scuba divers can experience some of the best the Seychelles has to offer.